Workers Compensation Lawyer in Charlotte, NC

 What to Do If My Workers’ Comp Claim Is Denied

 Workers’ compensation claims are frequently denied for multiple reasons.
 Some of the most common reasons that claims are denied include failure to follow a doctor’s instructions, disputes about whether an injury was work-related, and lack of medical records.
 Your employer may assert that you were actually an independent contractor, not an employee, and reject your claim.
-Although fault is generally not an issue in workers’ compensation, an employer may claim that the injured worker was intoxicated by alcohol or drugs or intentionally caused the injury.
+Although fault is generally not an issue in workers’ comp, an employer may claim that the injured worker was intoxicated by alcohol or drugs or intentionally caused the injury.

 The good news is that an initial denial of a workers’ compensation claim does not mean that a worker will be unable to obtain benefits.
 Injured workers often have several appeal options.